adobe-target/documentation/mpc-target-mobile-app-validation.md

 title: How to Validate Adobe Target for your mobile app
 ---

-# How to Validate Adobe Target for your mobile app{#how-to-validate-Adobe-Target-for-your-mobile-app}
+# How to Validate Adobe Target (v4) for your mobile app{#how-to-validate-Adobe-Target-for-your-mobile-app}

-The Adobe Target SDK can be validated on your mobile app by using an Android Emulator & reviewing verbose logging in your Android IDE environment.
+The Adobe Target SDK version 4 can be validated on your mobile app by using an Android Emulator & reviewing verbose logging in your Android IDE environment.
 This article demonstrates how to use the Android Studio IDE to debug Target server calls.

 ## Validate with an Emulator